XingtongGe/xingtongge.github.io/_pages/about.md

 Hi, there! 👋

-This is Xingtong Ge, a master student in Beijing Institute of Technology, also a research intern at the Base Model Group, SenseTime Research.
+This is Xingtong Ge, an algorithm researcher at the Basemodel Group, SenseTime Technology.

-I'm expected to receive my Master Degree in June 2024.
-Before that, I received my Bachelor Degree of Computer Science from Beijing Institute of Technology in June 2022.
+I received my Master Degree in June 2024 and my Bachelor Degree of Computer Science from Beijing Institute of Technology in June 2022.

 I'm interested in AIGC, Diffusion Models, Video Compression, Gaussian Splatting, etc.